Relocating to London: a guide

 Transport

-With six airports and a high-speed Eurostar terminal, London is a well-connected city.
+With six airports and a high-speed Eurostar terminal, relocating to London means living in a well-connected city.

 Air

 London has great links to six international airports: London Heathrow, London Stansted, London Gatwick, London City, London Luton and London Southend.
-Each are accessible via public transport.
+Each is accessible via public transport.

 Eurostar